-- 1.1 Forest management shall respect all national and local laws and administrative requirements. - 1.1.1 FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations. - 1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid. - 1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, timber rights or leases, royalties, etc. and be able to document this. - 1.2.2 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant institution. - 1.2.3 Using agreements with sub-contractors the forest owner shall require that contractors or other carrying out forest operations comply with the criteria. - 1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected. - 1.3.1 FME shall be aware of and understand the legal and administrative obligations with respect to relevant international agreements. - 1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions). - 1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties. - 1.4.1 Conflicts between laws, FSC P&C and international treaties or conventions shall be identified by FME. - 1.4.2 FME shall work in conjunction with the certification body, involved bodies and other parties to resolve conflicts between laws/regulations and FSC Principles or Criteria.
+1.1 Forest management shall respect all national and local laws and administrative requirements.

+1.1.1 FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations.

+1.1.2 FME should have texts of existing relevant national laws available in the forest management unit.
+Relevant laws are listed in Annex 1^4 .

+1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid.

+1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, timber rights or leases, royalties, etc.

+1.2.2 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant institution.

+1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected.

+1.3.1 FME shall be aware of and understand the legal and administrative obligations with respect to relevant international agreements to which Thailand is a signatory.
+These are listed in Annex 2.

+1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions).

+1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties.

+1.4.1 Conflicts between laws, FSC P&C and international treaties or conventions shall be identified by FME.

+1.4.2 FME should work in conjunction with the appropriate regulatory bodies and other parties to resolve conflicts between laws/regulations and FSC Principles or Criteria.